Toloka/docs/en/guide/_includes/faq/project-settings/labeling-speed.md

 - Difficulty of the tasks.

-- Quality of interface.
+- Quality of the interface.

-- Quality of instructions.
+- Quality of the instructions.

 - Number of the tasks.